 Otherwise, withdraw the money as soon as you get paid and put it in your physical savings bank.

-Once you get into the habit of saving money, you’ll discover how to live cheap and ways to lower your expenses that will allow you to save more.
+Once you get into the habit of saving money, you’ll discover how to live cheaply and ways to lower your expenses that will allow you to save more.

 3. Think Outside Of The Box